entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 3. To test the event dispatcher, write something in the text field and click the "Say hello!" button

-4. Confirm the event message appears in the JS console
+4. Confirm that the event message appears in the JS console

 ::: tip Congratulations!
-You’ve now published a custom event
+You’ve now published a custom event.
 :::

 ## Modify the Subscriber MFE

 ### Create the Event Listener

-1. Add the mfecommunication library to the `subscriber-mfe` by running this command within the `microfrontends/subscriber-mfe` directory:
+1. Add the `mfecommunication` library to the `subscriber-mfe` by running this command within the `microfrontends/subscriber-mfe` directory:
 ``` bash
   npm install @entando/mfecommunication --save
 ```